niieani/typescript-babel-boilerplate/README.md

 # What is it?

-Boilerplate for TS -> ES6 -> ES5 and SASS -> CSS compilation with JSPM for modern web development.
+Boilerplate for TS -> ES6 -> ES5 for modern node development.
-Inspired by the Aurelia stack.